 Lou Ferrigno.
 You gotta love him.
-He was supposed to be Arnold's nemesis in South Africa for the last time Arnold stood his ground (and won as well) in the sport of bodybuilding.
+He was supposed to be Arnold’s nemesis in South Africa for the last time Arnold stood his ground (and won as well) in bodybuilding.

 Yes, if you have watched "Pumping Iron", you'd certainly know who Lou was alright… and you'd also realize the amount of effort that goes into getting a body as chiseled as theirs.